✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Migration support

 When migrating a store to Drip, audit the staged config against production before swapping account IDs.
+The diff is one column on the audit table, not a manual screenshot comparison.

 Questions